AlroviOfficial/RoZod/readme.md

 ```
 Replace the response with your own Zod schema to validate the response data.

-## Support
-If you encounter any issues or have questions, feel free to open an issue on the GitHub repository.
-We'll do our best to assist you.

 ## Disclaimer
 RoZod is not affiliated with, maintained, authorized, endorsed, or sponsored by Roblox Corporation or any of its affiliates.